netsec-ethz/scion-tutorials/content/apps/access_camera.md

 ## imagefetcher

 The `imagefetcher` application requests an image file from the server in an ad-hoc UDP-based protocol.
-The result is stored to a file (name optionally given on command line, otherwise uses name given by the server).
+The result is stored to a file.
+The name for the output file can be given on command line, otherwise it uses the filename given by the server.

 Run the image fetcher application with the command